-in the opinion of the Diocesan Council, the accompanying financial statements as set out on pages 1 to 15
+In the opinion of the Diocesan Council, the accompanying financial statements as set out on pages 1 to 13:

-- (a) presents fairly the financial position of Anglican Funds South Australia Community Fund as at 30 June 2021 and its performance for the year ended on that date in accordance with Australian Accounting Standards, other mandatory professional reporting requirements and the policies described in Note 2 to the financial statements; - at the date of this statement, there are reasonable grounds to believe that the Association will be able to pay its dabits and when they fall due, and - satisfies the requirements of the Australian Chanties and Not-for-Phofits Commission Act 2012 and the Associations Incorporation Act 1985.
+- (a) presents fairly the financial position of Anglican Funds South Australia Endowment Fund as at 30 June 2021 and its performance for the year ended on that date in accordance with Australian Accounting Standards, other mandatory professional reporting requirements and the policies described in Note 2 to the financial statements. - (b) at the date of this statement, there are reasonable grounds to believe that the Association will be able to pay its debts as and when they fall due; and - satisfies the requirements of the Australian Charities and Not-for-Profits Commission Act 2012 and the Associations (hoorporation Act 1985).

-Discressin Council reports that no officer of the Association or firm of which the officer is a member or a corporation in which the officer has a substantial interest, has received or become entitled to receive a benefit as a result of a contract between the officer, firm or corporation and the Association.
+Diocesan Council reports that no officer of the Association or firm of which the officer is a member or a corporation in which the officer has a substantial interest, has received or become entitled to receive a benefit as a result of a contract between the officer, firm or corporation and the Association.

-Discessin Council also reports that no officer of the Association has received directly or indirectly from the Association any payment or other benefit of a pecuniary value.
+Diocesan Council also reports that no officer of the Association has received directly or indirectly from the Association any payment or other benefit of a pecuniary value.